Risk Awareness in HTN Planning: Solving Risk-Aware Plan-Based HTN Planning Problems

+In total, there are at least 64 combinations of these parameters that define the possible special cases of risk-aware HTN planning problems.
+The 64 combinations are computed considering only the utility function type $l \in \{0,1\}$ since there can be an infinite number of utility functions when $l = 2$, which makes the number of possible combinations infinite.
+Moreover, since we consider only the linear and exponential utility functions in the computation of the least number of combinations, the parameter $m = 0$ since both families of utility functions allow segmentation.

+Using the RA-parameters, we can express a full spectrum of risk-aware planning problems in terms of their generality and complexity, where the most general and complex planning problems are $PPn1\ast \ast \ast$ and $PSn1\ast \ast \ast$, where operators have a probability distribution of multiple possible effects and their corresponding costs.
+Fixing $j$ to 1 and $k$ to 0 means that no further specialization is possible regarding the number of action's effects and the dynamics of the agent's risk attitude.

-In the second case, we discuss the usage of utility functions that do not allow segmentation, i.e., utility functions other than the family of utility functions from Equation~\ref{equ:1}.
-Then, finding the plan with the highest expected utility, as defined in Equation~\ref{equ:planExpectedUtility-generalCase}, is more complex as it can require the enumeration of all plan trajectories, in the worst case.
-This case will be discussed in Section~\ref{sec:discussion}.
+In this work, we start discussing possible solutions to these cases.
+Particularly, we deal with $PP10011$ and $PP10110$ risk-aware planning problems.
+The main reason is that the computation of the expected utility can be divided into segments.
+We refer to these models for plan-based HTN planning as \textit{risk-aware plan-based HTN planning}.
+Furthermore, we discuss the $PS10011$ and $PS10110$ cases, and we refer to cases that use state-based HTN planning model as \textit{risk-aware state-based HTN planning}.
+We also provide a discussion of the $PP1\ast20\ast$ and $PS1\ast20\ast$ cases, which include an infinite number of possible risk-aware HTN planning problems since there can be an infinite number of utility functions that do not allow segmentation.
+In these cases, we discuss, for the risk-seeking and risk-averse attitudes, the usage of utility functions that do not allow segmentation, i.e., utility functions other than the family of utility functions from Equation~\ref{equ:exponentialUtilityFunction}.
+Then, finding the plan with the highest expected utility, as defined in Equation~\ref{equ:planExpectedUtility-generalCase}, is more complex as it can require the enumeration of all plan trajectories in the worst case.